Eutropios/WarMAC/docs/source/installation.rst

 **********

 |  Currently, the primary method of installing WarMAC is by installing it
-   globally through pip.
+   through pip.
 This can be done using the following command:

 .. tab:: Unix/macOS